Random walks with local memory

-In the case when $G$ is the integer lattice $\Z^d$ $(d \geq 1)$ and the random walk with local memory is a martingale and is elliptic, we can prove an almost sure invariance principle.
-Here a \emph{martingale} means that, conditioned on the present location, the expected next location of the walker is equal to the present location; and \emph{elliptic} means that, at any step of the walk, any neighbor of the current location is visited next with positive probability.
+Our next result is the following functional CLT for when $G$ is a \emph{lattice graph} in $\R^d$ (i.e., a Cayley graph such that $V(G)$ is a subgroup of $\R^d$ with vector addition as the group operation).
+A random walk with local memory is a \emph{martingale} if, conditioned on the present location and label, the expected next location of the walker is equal to the present location; see~\eqref{equation: martingale}.

+For every outgoing edge $e$ of the initial location $o$, let $Y_e \in \R^d$ be the location of the walker after one step of the walk, assuming $e$ is the initial label at $o$.
+We denote by $\Gamma_e$ the $d \times d$ covariance matrix $\E{Y_e Y_e^\top}$, and by $\Gamma$ the average of covariance matrices of outgoing edges of $o$.

-\begin{theorem} Consider any random walk with local memory on $\Z^d$ that is uniform, elliptic, and a martingale.
-Then, for almost every environment picked from $\arrow{\mathsf{WUSF}}^+$, the trajectory of the walker scales to the standard Brownian motion in $\R^d$.
+\begin{theorem} Consider a random walk with local memory on a simple lattice graph in $\R^d$ that is transitive, uniform, and is a martingale.
+Suppose that the initial environment is an ergodic native environment $\pi$.
+Then, for almost every environment sampled from $\pi$, the trajectory of the walker scales to a Brownian motion in $\R^d$.
 That is to say,